 You wouldn’t want to get yourself drenched and not have extra clothes to keep yourself warm and dry during your trip.
 Clothes often take longer to dry during this season, so it’s just better to carry an extra set of clothes, as well as some fleece-based clothing for nights that could get quite cold.
 Carrying clothes that tend to soak in a lot of water should ideally be a strict no-no, as they take a lot to time to dry off, are heavy to carry, and start to stink if not dried sufficiently.

 Carrying a bottle of water and a few high-calorie snacks can be quite useful during treks or hikes, even during monsoon.
-Occurrence of rains can be unpredictable, and it often tends to get quite humid during the day, when there is absence of rainfall.
-Some water and snacks just assures that you remain hydrated and healthy to continue your journey.
+The occurrence of rains can be unpredictable, and it often tends to get quite humid during the day, when there is an absence of rainfall.
+Some water and snacks just assure that you remain hydrated and healthy to continue your journey.

 Monsoon invites a lot of activity among bugs and critters.
 Some of which are known to leave nasty rashes and bite-marks on your body.
 The one’s you’d need to specifically be wary of would be ticks, leeches and mosquitoes.
 If your travel includes trekking among damp pathways, then investing on mosquito repellents, tick repellents and leech socks would be a wise decision.
 Also, a warm water bath with disinfectants, at the end of the day would help to soothe any inflammation caused by insect bites.

 Like for any other travel episode, carrying precautionary medicines and personal care products are important for monsoon trips as well.
 At times, our guts are not prepared enough for local delicacies, or we tend to get under the weather due to the change in weather patterns.
 A personalised medikit takes care of these concerns, including any unfortunate injuries and bruises that could occur during your trip.
 It is also advisable to carry moisturizing lotions/sunscreens to be used, when required.